To jump or not to jump: Adhesion and viscous dissipation dictate the detachment of coalescing wall-attached bubbles: Conclusions

-{\it Conclusion} In conclusion, we have shown that in addition to the viscous dissipation also the adhesion energy of surface-attached coalescing bubbles plays a critical role in determining their fate.
+In conclusion, we have shown that in addition to the viscous dissipation also the adhesion energy of surface-attached coalescing bubbles plays a critical role in determining their fate.
 This is based on the direct experimental observation of the contact line dynamics during coalescence and consistent with numerical simulations at matched conditions.
 By evaluating the energy balance at the sticking-jumping transition, we derived a detachment criterion that captures and is consistent with all available data on this problem.
 One of the two relevant input parameters is an effective Ohnesorge number, that accounts for size disparity and the gas-liquid viscosity ratio.
 The other parameter is the dimensionless adhesion energy, which can be related to the contact angle when evaluating the criterion for a particular bubble configuration.
 The developed expression has strong support with data spanning several orders of magnitude in both parameters, and can be used e.g. to optimize surface structures of electrodes or boilers to enhance bubble release.
-Future work should validate the dependence on the viscosity ratio predicted in Eq. (\ref{eq:energy_bal_nonDim_star}), since the available datasets only include variations in liquid viscosity.
+Note that the criterion developed here features no dependence on electrolyte properties other than $\theta_{eq}$.
+At least for the numerically accessible parameter range, this is supported by the agreement with the simulations, for which potential electrolyte dependent effects such as Marangoni stresses are absent.